Dev-sathvik/asana_task/README.md

 3. Create and activate a virtual environment by running this in powershell.
    ```python -m venv venv```
    ```.\venv\Scripts\Activate.ps1```
-4. Install all the required packages
+4. Install all the required packages or dependencies
     ```pip install -r requirements.txt```
 5. Create a virtual environment(.env) file in top level of directory and paste the PAT in the given form.
     ```ASANA_PAT=<YOUR_TOKEN>```